 Understanding how complex information is reliably transmitted with millisecond precision and high fidelity from one nerve cell to another and how alterations in information processing lead to neurological disorders

 Specialized Terms: Synaptic Transmission, Synaptic Regulation, Membrane Fusion, Neurological Disorders

 Extensive Research Description

-The release of neurotransmitters at the neuronal synapses is precisely timed to follow the arrival of a nerve impulse.
-To achieve this, synaptic vesicles (loaded with neurotransmitters) are already docked in the presynaptic membrane, ready to release the neurotransmitters when the signal arrives.
+The release of neurotransmitters at the neuronal synapses is tightly controlled by changes in the presynaptic calcium concentration.
+To achieve this, synaptic vesicles (loaded with neurotransmitters) are already docked in the presynaptic membrane, ready to release the neurotransmitters when the signal (calcium ion) arrives.
 The protein machinery involved in this process are SNARE proteins, which catalyze the fusion of the vesicles; calcium sensors that synchronize the release of the neurotransmitter to the triggering calcium signal (Synaptotagmin isoforms) and regulatory proteins (Munc18/Munc13/Complexin ) that are involved in the organization of the release site.
-Our research is focused on elucidating the molecular architecture at the presynaptic terminals and determine the precise sequence of molecular events that leads to Ca2+-triggered synaptic vesicle fusion.
+Our research is focused on elucidating how vesicular release protein machinery decodes the calcium signals and translate them into complex patterns of neurotransmitter release required for brain function.

 Our strategy is based on the systematic quantitative analysis of mutations both novel structure-based designer mutants as well as ‘experiments of nature’ - mutations associated with neurological disorders.
 We employ multidisciplinary biochemical, biophysical, and structural methods (with a specific focus on systematic biochemical reconstitution strategies) along with electrophysiology and high-resolution imaging in cultured neurons (in collaboration with Prof. Kirill Volynski, UCL Queen Square Institue of Neurology)